Common Ground Initiative

 The grant application process is now closed.
 There will be no further CGI funding rounds.

-The Common Ground Initiative (CGI) is co-funded by DFID and managed by Comic Relief.
-CGI is now in its second phase.
+The Common Ground Initiative (CGI) was co-funded by DFID and managed by Comic Relief.
 In 2014 an additional £12 million was invested in the fund by DFID for a further 5 years (2014 to 2019).

 Published: 11 April 2017